SebastianBocquet/pygtc/docs/demo.rst

 ==============================================
 This example was generated from an IPython notebook!

 Import dependencies
 ===================

 .. code:: python

-    #This lets an IPython notebook display inline plots.
-Comment out if not
-    #using a notebook.
+    #If not using a JuPyter notebook, comment out the next two lines
     %matplotlib inline

-    #This lets users with retina screens get the right dpi in the png output.
-    #Comment out if not using a notebook and/or a retina screen.
-    %config InlineBackend.figure_format = 'retina'
+    %config InlineBackend.figure_format = 'retina' # For mac users with Retina display

+    from matplotlib import pyplot as plt
     import numpy as np
     import pygtc